About

 • Advocacy and action

-Growing out of the Digital Humanities Research Network (jointly supported and funded by the AHRC and IRC, AH/V002163/1 and IRC/V002163/2), the DH community in the UK and Ireland collaboratively developed a roadmap for the Association’s first three years.
+The Association is currently in a transitional stage.
+Growing out of the Digital Humanities Research Network project.
+This project was jointly supported and funded by the AHRC and IRC (AH/V002163/1 and IRC/V002163/2), and conducted by a number of partner institutions in collaboration with stakeholders across the DH community.
+Together, the DH community in the UK and Ireland collaboratively developed a roadmap for the Association’s first three years.
 This roadmap includes goals around community building, governance, programming, and publications.
 Until the adoption of a formal constitution, the Association operates according to its Terms of Reference.